clj-commons/seesaw/README.md

     $ lein run -m hello-seesaw.core

-*NOTE:* As mentioned above, Seesaw is experimental and changing daily.
-Thus, there's a good chance that what's on clojars and what's written here are out of sync.
-Here's how you can run against the bleeding edge of Seesaw:
+*NOTE:* Here's how you can run against the bleeding edge of Seesaw:

 * Clone Seesaw from github.
 Fork if you like. *Switch to the "develop" branch.*
 * In your Seesaw checkout, run `lein install` to build it